roman-coussement/roman-coussement.github.io/README.md

 ## Java
 * Currency Converter - a simple program that allows the user to select between various currencies and convert a given value between them.
 ## Python
+* Webscraper - a program that automatically collects and processes data from a given website into a .csv file.